Thinkific has been one of the oldest course platforms out there.

 What I don’t like about Thinkific? 👎

 - Basic community feature: Their community feature is basic and lacks superior marketing and gamification features.
-Unlike platforms like Kajabi or Mighty Networks.
+Unlike platforms like Skool, Circle or Kajabi.
+This is 2026, a stronger community feature is a must have.

 - Customer support can be slow: A lot of users report delayed responses and ticket resolution.